jsunsoftware/concurrent/README.md

 });

 ```
-Note: **You can throw your custome exception from above lambda block and handle it outside of lock method**
+Note: **You can throw your custom checked exception from above lambda block and handle it outside of lock method**

 **Handel InterruptedException**